icl-utk-edu/web/hpl-mxp.org/rules.md

 The benchmark should use the
 [HPL benchmark harness](https://www.netlib.org/benchmark/hpl/) with a modification of the matrix generator.
-The modified generator should produce a non-symmetric matrix with the diagonal entries being the sum of magnitudes of each row's off-diagonal elements, this will force the matrix to be diagonally dominant.
+The modified generator should produce a non-symmetric matrix that may be factored in numerically stable fashion without requiring pivoting.
+See <a href="/publications.md">Publications page</a> for example generators such as synthetic matrix products or mild scaling of the diagonal.
+The property of strict diagonal dominance could be used for testing purposes only.
+For example, by explicitly making sure that the diagonal entries are the sum of magnitudes of each row's off-diagonal elements forces the matrix to be row diagonally dominant.

 In an attempt to obtain uniformity across all computers in performance reporting, the algorithm used in solving the low-precision system of equations